Barakah Heritage Farm

 Why that name?

 Horse apprenticeship opportunity!
 Work with critically endangered Arabians plus other breeds.
 Email us for details about this unique opportunity.

 Your hosts are experienced homesteaders, entrepreneurs, and published authors.
-The farm is home to four of a critically endangered Arabian horse bloodline.
+The farm is home to three of a critically endangered Arabian horse bloodline.
 Volunteer workers have the opportunity to learn holistic equine health methods and ride and train using conscious horsemanship, with both our rare Arabians and our other rescue horses.

 We are a chemical-free sustainable agriculture farm on fifty acres, specializing in preservation of heritage breeds.
 Currently working with Tennessee Fainting Goats and critically endangered foundation Arabian horses.
 Also poultry.